Login

 Click here to get more.

-While some workplaces will have PPE that is required on a daily basis or worn at all times, other personal protective equipment should be safely stored.
-The storage of personal protective equipment is almost as important has having it on hand, and an obligation set forth by OSHA, specifically requiring that PPE must be &#;maintained in a sanitary and reliable condition.&#;
+While some workplaces may require PPE that is used daily or worn at all times, other personal protective equipment should be stored safely.
+Proper storage of PPE is nearly as crucial as having it readily available, as mandated by OSHA, which stipulates that PPE must be 'maintained in a sanitary and reliable condition.'

-If there is PPE that cannot be stored because it is designed for one-time use, employers need to provide proper receptacles for safe disposal.
-Employees should be trained on the importance of keeping PPE clean as they hold partial responsibility for maintaining the integrity of the equipment.
-If PPE is stored in a drawer or storage closet, these must be well-organized and periodically reviewed by the safety or facility manager to ensure the equipment is in good condition.
+For PPE that is designed for single use, employers should provide appropriate receptacles for safe disposal.
+Employees must be trained on the importance of keeping PPE clean, as they share responsibility for maintaining the equipment's integrity.
+Storage spaces, such as drawers or closets, should be organized and periodically inspected by the safety or facility manager to ensure all equipment is in good condition.

-Some personal protective clothing might be items workers are allowed to take home as it is required to be worn at all times.
-This equipment should also be periodically inspected, and employees should understand their responsibility in taking care of take-home PPE.
+Some personal protective clothing may be items that workers are allowed to take home, as they need to be worn at all times.
+It is vital that this equipment is also inspected regularly, and employees should understand their duty in caring for take-home PPE.

 How to Store and Care for PPE

-Let&#;s look at the requirements are for each type of PPE, keeping in mind that your first action should be to check the manufacturer&#;s suggestions for cleaning and storage, as it may not agree with the generalized methods below.
+Your first step should always be to consult the manufacturer's suggestions for cleaning and storage, as these may not align with the general methods outlined below.

 Safety Harnesses